rbxbinaryoffical/Axo-McLCE-ModLoader/README.md

 - Make mods using .dll files
 - Built-in autocompiler in the installer
 - AxoAPI in full development (Will allow for easier mod making using predefined API)
 - You don't need to download a new installer every time there is an update.
 You will need to download new installer only when there are major changes.
-The installer uses our API to download newest ModLoader builds!
+The installer uses our API to download the newest ModLoader builds!

 ## Installation
 You will need Visual Studio 2022 for autocompiler.
 Then clone repository of one of supported version of McLCE and in Visual Studio set Minecraft.Client as a startup project.
 After that get our ModLoader **[here]()** or on our **[website](https://axoloader.eu)**!
-Then launch downloaded exe file and complete setup and your done!
+Then launch downloaded exe file and complete setup and you're done!

 ## AxoAPI
-If you want to make mods for AxoLoader you can read [our docs](https://axoloader.eu/docs) about mod creating using AxoAPI!
+If you want to create mods for AxoLoader you can read [our docs](https://axoloader.eu/docs) about mod creating using AxoAPI!

 **Current AxoAPI features:**
 - [x] Custom blocks with custom drop